hangup/kubernetes-intro/frontend/README.md

 **About the frontend**

 In addition of [react](https://facebook.github.io/react/) we have added:
- - [Redux](http://redux.js.org/): State controlling of the application
+ - [Redux](http://redux.js.org/): State controlling of the application ADAM
  - [React bootstrap](https://react-bootstrap.github.io/components.html#page-layout): Used for simple boostrap styling

 The application is served through an express server in the cloud.